triggermesh/docs/docs/targets/splunk.md

 In the Target creation form, give a name to the event Target and add the following information:

-* **HEC Endpoint**: URL of the HTTP Event Collector (HEC).
+* **HEC Endpoint**: URL of the HTTP Event Collector ([HEC][hec]).
 This URL varies depending on the type of Splunk installation (Enterprise, self-service Cloud, managed Cloud).
 Only the scheme, hostname, and port (optionally) are evaluated, the URL path is trimmed if present.
-* **HEC Token**: Reference to a [TriggerMesh secret][tm-secret] containing a token for authenticating requests against the HEC, as described in the previous section.
+* **HEC Token**: Reference to a [TriggerMesh secret][tm-secret] containing a token for authenticating requests against the [HEC][hec], as described in the previous section.
-* [**Index**][index]: Name of the index to send events to.
-When undefined, events are sent to the default index defined in the HEC token's configuration.
+* [Index][index]: Name of the index to send events to.
+When undefined, events are sent to the default index defined in the [HEC][hec] token's configuration.

 ![Splunk target form](../images/splunk-target/create-bridge-2.png)